ankitparida/Boston-Airbnb-Data-Analysis/README.md

 ## Introduction
 This repository contains Datasets which were Released by AirBnb and a jupyter notebook with detailed Data analysis performed on these datasets.
 The AirBnb Boston datasets compromised of 3 parts:

-  1.listings.csv: Listings and their details 2.calender.csv: Availability information at a day-by-day level 3.reviews.csv: Reviews for each listing
+  1.listings.csv: Listings and their details.

+  2.calender.csv: Availability information at a day-by-day level.

+  3.reviews.csv: Reviews for each listing .

 ## What are the main questions which we are trying to answers?
   1. Which time of the year is the peak tourist season?